 Fat Bottom Brewing

-Fat Bottom Brewing, located in The Nations, includes a full taproom and outdoor beer garden, collectively known as The HopYard.
-The HopYard is a family-friendly and dog-friendly destination that includes everyone’s favorite outdoor game, cornhole!
+Fat Bottom Brewing features a full taproom and outdoor beer garden.
+This popular brewery is a family-friendly and dog-friendly destination that has everyone’s favorite outdoor game, cornhole!
+Guests can expect weekly specials and fun events.

 Neighborhood: The Nations